 The Archaeological Museum of Aegina has a rich, eclectic exhibition of artifacts that date back to Mesopotamia and Ancient Greece, with Early Bronze Age pottery, Mycenaean figurines, and Middle Helladic and Early Mycenaean pottery.
 Thousands of people flock to Aegina each year to visit the Church of Agios Nektarios, one of the most recognized Greek saints, and pray for miracles that happen here often.

-The monastery next to the church is among Balkans’ largest ones and is famous as a thaumaturgic site.
+The monastery next to the church is famous as a thaumaturgic site.
 If you don’t mind the walk, you can visit the Byzantine ghost town of Paleochora, known 9th-century basilicas and frescos just uphill from the monastery.

 If you fall in love with the town (and we’re sure you will), you can find some souvenirs to remember it in one of many waterfront shops.
 Hunt for accessories at Argentiera, or visit the Ceramic Laboratory for some interior decor - Mourtzis is a chic spot with all kinds of pistachio delicacies where you can find tasty goods to gift to friends back home.